 Campaigns are the most important allocation for donations.
-In this 2 minute video, learn how & when to create campaigns, including thermometers and hierarchy.
+In this 2 minute video, learn how & when to create campaigns.

 Campaigns are the most common way of categorizing donations.
 Typically, a Campaign is used to track how donations came to your organization, such as a special fundraising event, annual appeal, or year-end fundraising drive.
 Campaigns can also have their own specialized online donation form.

 Campaigns can be organized with a tiered structure, which means you can designate a parent campaign and then assign various child/sub-campaigns to that parent group.
 For example, you might have a parent campaign "Annual Fund 2020", with sub-campaigns for "Gala 2020," "Grants 2020," "Corporate 2020," "Spring Appeal 2020," etc.

 You can assign a campaign to both donations and events in Neon.
 We recommend using the same campaign for donations and events you wish to link together.